Breaking the Great Wall – “Made in China” goes West

 Right from the beginning, Chinese products have been very well-known for their cheap price and inferior quality.
 People often saw them as tacky, and the “made in China” tag was not welcomed.
-Thanks to the not-up-to-standards Chinese goods in small stores that spread all over Europe, China managed to quite permanently establish its name as the “kingdom of mass production that only copy other brands”.
+Thanks to the not-up-to-standard Chinese goods in small stores that spread all over Europe, China managed to quite permanently establish its name as the “kingdom of mass production that only copies other brands”.
 Many of us are probably not even aware of how many Chinese companies became successful in the West, despite the hardships and mistrust they had to face.
 Even though the cultural gap and historical stigmas are difficult to overcome, it’s still not impossible to break through the foreign market.

 “Made in China” goes West